philiprami/surprise_suspense_sentiment_shock/README.md

 **RECOMMENDED:** running all steps is highly compute and time intensive.
 To skip to analysis and modeling (last step), simply download the final dataset and run the final do file.

 ### To Run
-PREQUISITE: Before any aggregations can be processed, two one time processes must be completed:
+PREQUISITE: Before any aggregations can be processed, a few one time processes must be completed:

 **1) Commentary Scrape**
 ```